Debt Payoff Calculator

 What is the debt avalanche method?

-The debt avalanche method focuses extra payments on the highest-interest debt first to reduce total interest.
+The debt avalanche method focuses extra payments on the highest-interest debt first to reduce total interest paid.

 What is the debt snowball method?

-The debt snowball method focuses extra payments on the smallest balance first to build momentum.
+The debt snowball method focuses extra payments on the smallest balance first to build momentum and motivation.